Faith Leader Resources

 Talking with your congregations

 Religious beliefs often play a major role in the medical decisions people make.
 As a result, communication and cooperation between faith communities and healthcare providers is key.
-As part of Henry Ford Health System's involvement with "The Conversation Ready" project, recent efforts have been made to reach out to the local faith community to facilitate better discussions around end-of-life planning.
+As part of Henry Ford Health's involvement with "The Conversation Ready" project, recent efforts have been made to reach out to the local faith community to facilitate better discussions around end-of-life planning.

 - Sermon by Rev. John Duckworth (Christianity / Missionary Baptist)